 How to Make St. John’s Wort Oil

-Infusing fresh flowers and leaf into vegetable oil makes a soothing facial oil that has many uses.
+Infusing fresh flowers and leaves into vegetable oil makes a soothing facial oil that has many uses.
 Only fresh flowers can be used for infusions, not dried plant material.

 Infuse it into vegetable oil and place it in a sunny window to infuse in the sun for one month.

 The infused oil will turn a beautiful red.
-Then, strain out the plant material, bottle it, and label.
+Then, strain out the plant material, bottle it, and label it.

 How to Use St. John’s Wort Oil